guofei9987/scikit-opt/README.md

 ```

 ## News:
-All algorithms will be available on **TensorFlow/Spark** on version 0.4, getting parallel performance.
+All algorithms will be available on ~~TensorFlow/Spark~~ **pytorch** on version 0.4, getting parallel performance.
+DE(Differential Evolution Algorithm) will be complete on version 0.5
+Have fun!

-# feature: UDF
+## feature: UDF

 **UDF** (user defined function) is available now!